asparks1987/libLogit/docs/configuration.md

 The libLogit configuration is a compact JSON document that all language bindings load.
 Phase 1 constrains the file to four top-level fields so behaviour stays consistent while the foundational libraries mature.

+The Python package bundles a ready-to-edit sample.
+Run `liblogit.copy_sample_config(".")` to drop `logit.sample.json` into your project and tweak the fields below.

 ## Allowed Fields
 1. `level` — Severity settings.
 Accepts either a string threshold or an object containing `threshold` (string) and optional `tag` (boolean).
 2. `timestamp` — Boolean toggle controlling whether logs include time and date metadata.